ikanias/tagis/README.md

-# tagis - trustification automated generating of image SBOMs
+# TAGIS - Trustification Automated Generating of Image SBOMs
-An automation for generating SBOM files for images
+An automated tool for generating SBOM files for images analysis
 --------------------------------------------------------------------------

 How to use the tool